dotnet/docs/docs/core/testing/unit-testing-best-practices.md

 ### Avoid logic in tests

-When writing your unit tests avoid manual string concatenation, logical conditions such as `if`, `while`, `for`, `switch`, and other conditions.
+When writing your unit tests, avoid manual string concatenation, logical conditions, such as `if`, `while`, `for`, and `switch`, and other conditions.

 #### Why?